Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Each Baby Counts is a national quality improvement programme led by the Royal College of Obstetricians and Gynaecologists (RCOG).
 Its goal is to reduce the number of babies who die or are left severely disabled as a result of incidents occurring during term labour.

-An enquiry led by the RCOG, looked at the results of local investigations into many of the 1,123 babies who were stillborn, or died during labour or within their first week of life, or suffered brain damage during 2016.
+An enquiry led by the RCOG looked at the results of local investigations into many of the 1,123 babies who were stillborn, died during labour or within their first week of life, or suffered brain damage during 2016.
 Of those, 124 (11%) were stillborn, 145 newborns died and the other 854 were brain-damaged, often as a result of being deprived of oxygen.

-The enquiry led to the second such report into these incidents and found that, 7 out of 10 stillbirths, neonatal deaths and babies brain damaged at birth could have been avoided if:
+The enquiry led to the second such report into these incidents and found that 7 out of 10 stillbirths, neonatal deaths, and babies brain damaged at birth could have been avoided if:

 • the NHS had adequate staffing;